pivot-access-ltd/bma-offline-docs/src/deploy-machines.md

-rad-begin /deb/2.9/cli
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/2476)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /deb/2.9/ui
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/2477)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /deb/3.0/cli
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/3875)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /deb/3.0/ui
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/3876)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /snap/2.9/cli
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/2470)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /snap/2.9/ui
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/2471)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /snap/3.0/cli
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/3873)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end

-rad-begin /snap/3.0/ui
-Once a machine has been commissioned (see [Commission machines](/t/commission-machines/3874)) the next logical step is to deploy it.
-Deploying a machine means, effectively, to install an operating system on it. rad-end
+Once a machine has been commissioned (see [Commission machines](/t/commission-machines/nnnn)) the next logical step is to deploy it.
+Deploying a machine means, effectively, to install an operating system on it.

 #### Two questions you may have: